Military Forces Abroad

 Because of fear of attacks on American personnel in Germany, US forces plates were completely redesigned from the previous American style.
 They used German plate sizes and dies.
 However, the blue band at the left showed the NATO symbol and the letters USA, and a special authority sticker resembling those on German plates was designed.
 The previously rectangular validation sticker resembled the German inspection sticker and was moved from the windshield to the plate.
 The plates had code letters not used in the German system to avoid confusion.
 There were two styles: If possible long one line plates were issued.
 American specifications cars received two line tractor size plates, which are slightly smaller than standard American plates.

-Official vehicle of the U.S. Forces.
+Military license plate Official vehicle of the U.S. Forces.
 BC = Berlin Command, used until around 1990.

-United States forces in Greece
+United States forces in Iceland

 United States forces in Japan

-Current Series from 1971. 横浜 = Yokohama, 55 = car 551-2000cc.
-These plates look like normal Japanese plates, but the serial letter at the start of the second line is western, not Japanese.
 Note the seal covering the left bolt hole.
 This is to prevent the plate from being moved to another car, because it has to be destroyed in order to reach the bolt.
 In this case, however, additional holes were drilled into the plate so that it could be mounted onto an American car.
 That way the seal remained intact.

 United States forces in Japan (Okinawa)

-Okinawa was administered by the United States until 1972, and then returned back to Japanese control.
+Military license plate Okinawa was administered by the United States until 1972, and then returned back to Japanese control.
 The United States issued distinctive plates for their personnel.
 This one is from 1960.
 E = enlisted man (there was also O for officers and C for civilian employees).

 United States forces in Korea